chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 it, feel free to skip them.

 References:
-- The first discussion of monads in the context of .NET seems to be due to [Wes Dyer](http://blogs.msdn.com/b/wesdyer/archive/2008/01/11/the-marvels-of-monads.aspx)
+- The first public discussion of monads in the context of .NET seems to be due to [Wes Dyer](http://blogs.msdn.com/b/wesdyer/archive/2008/01/11/the-marvels-of-monads.aspx)
-- A popular explanation of monads from [Lippert](http://ericlippert.com/category/monads/)
+- A popular explanation of monads by [Eric Lippert](http://ericlippert.com/category/monads/)
-- A more abstract discussion of monads from [Meijer](http://laser.inf.ethz.ch/2012/slides/Meijer/)
+- A more abstract one by [Erik Meijer](http://laser.inf.ethz.ch/2012/slides/Meijer/)

 ### Outline